cirocosta/estaleiro/docs/talk/README.md

 Breaking that down to a two-step process:

+1. follow what's included in `/etc/apt/sources.list`

+During this step, `apt` looks at the file `/etc/apt`

-1. follow what's included in the default `/etc/apc/sources.list` that ships with the Ubuntu base image, retrieving the index of packages that each of them holds, which can then be used later.
+Ththat ships with the Ubuntu base image, retrieving the index of packages that each of them holds, which can then be used later.

 ```